 This Is Water - Full version-David Foster Wallace Commencement Speech.
 The Most Important Question of Your Life.
 Everybody wants what feels good.

 Everyone wants to live a carefree, happy and easy life, to fall in love and have amazing sex and relationships, to look perfect and make money and be popular and well-respected and admired and a total baller to the point that people part like the Red Sea when you walk into the room.
 Everyone would like that — it’s easy to like that.
-If I ask you, “What do you want out of life?”
-And you say something like, “I want to be happy and have a great family and a job I like,” it’s so ubiquitous that it doesn’t even mean anything.
-A more interesting question, a question that perhaps you’ve never considered before, is what pain do you want in your life?
+The Four Stages of Life.
+Life is a bitch.

 Then you die.
 So while staring at my navel the other day, I decided that that bitch happens in four stages.
 Here they are.
 Stage One: Mimicry We are born helpless.
 As children, the way we’re wired to learn is by watching and mimicking others.
 The goal of Stage One is to teach us how to function within society so that we can be autonomous, self-sufficient adults.
 But some adults and community members around us suck.1 They punish us for our independence.
 In a “normal” healthy individual, Stage One will last until late adolescence and early adulthood.3 For some people, it may last further into adulthood.